‘Posters from the Steam Age’ on the GWSR – 18th and 19th September 2021

 She adds: “Laurence was a romantic with an eager, inquiring mind which really translated into his art.
 Nevertheless, he was also quite a modest and private man which is perhaps why he isn’t as well-known as he should be.”

-Richard Johnson, chairman of GWSR Plc which operates the popular Cheltenham Racecourse-Broadway heritage railway commented: “I’m thrilled that we can do a little to promote the work of Laurence Fish through the ‘Posters from the Steam Age’ exhibition, especially as during his later years his studio was in Winchcombe.
+Richard Johnson, chairman of GWSR Plc which operates the popular Cheltenham Racecourse-Broadway heritage railway commented: “I’m thrilled that at the third attempt, we can do something to promote the work of Laurence Fish through the ‘Posters from the Steam Age’ exhibition, especially as during his later years his studio was in Winchcombe.

-“It’s unlikely that his posters appeared on our railway stations as they had closed from 1960 just as Laurence’s work was being widely commissioned by British Railways, so this is a chance to right that omission!”
+“Whether his posters appeared on our railway stations I’m not sure as the stations were closed from 1960 just as Laurence’s work was being widely commissioned by British Railways, so this is a chance to right that omission!”

 The event is free to enter and takes place in the new Tim Mitchell building on Platform 1 of Winchcombe Station.
 As car parking is very limited, it is best to travel by train to Winchcombe station – just as Laurence Fish’s posters urged people to do – from Cheltenham Racecourse, Toddington or Broadway.
 Full details of train services and fares can be found on www.gwsr.com.

-* While it is expected that Covid-19 restrictions will have been lifted by September, the show is nevertheless dependent on any further Government guidance on public events.
+* While it is expected that there will be no further lockdown in the immediate future, the show is nevertheless dependent on any further Government guidance on public events.